Overnight Camping At Big Pine Lakes From North Fork

 There is a trail that starts from the overnight hiker’s parking lot which is supposed to be the Big Pine Creek trailhead, but we weren’t entirely sure so we walked along the road to the end and began where the day users start.
 We started here at 1:21 pm.

 At 1:47 pm, we came to an opening with no signs specifying right, left, or straight.
-I went with a hunch and steered right – follow me!
+I went with a hunch and steered right — follow me!
 Straight in front was another bridge and just on the other side was the NF Big Pine trail sign.
-I believe this is where the backpackers’ trail connects with the day users, but keep left to stay on the trail.
+This is where the backpackers’ trail for the South Fork to Finger Lake connects with the day users, but keep left to stay on the trail.

 For the next mile, you are not walking next to the creek.
-The trail has very limited shade and this was definitely the hottest and most boring part of the hike.
-You can see the second waterfall at a distance, but it’s a lot farther than you think.
-The trail starts to elevate a lot more here as well, probably the most during the entire hike to the start of the lakes.
+The trail has very limited shade and this was definitely the hottest part of the hike.
+You can see the second waterfall at a distance, but it’s farther than you think.
+The trail starts to ascend a lot more here with a large switchback as well, probably the most during the entire hike to the start of the lakes.

 2:20 pm, 1.82 miles, you will see another NF Big Pine trail sign to ensure you took the right path.